 The police response to the civil unrest during this period was swift and often brutal, including the use of police dogs and high-pressure hoses.
 Thousands were arrested, including Dr. Martin Luther King Jr. It was during his incarceration that he wrote his “Letter from a Birmingham Jail” essay.
 In June 1963 business and civil rights leaders reached an agreement, and Birmingham residents soon rallied around the common goal of peaceful resolution.

-The Birmingham of the 21st century is strikingly different from the city of the past generation.
+The Birmingham of the 21st century also looks strikingly different from the city of the past generation.
 Gone are the pollution-spewing smokestacks of manufacturers; the city's renovated central business district boasts a smog-free skyline.

 Having experienced the pitfalls of a single-industry economy, Birmingham has diversified to include medical, engineering, educational, financial and technological industries among its top resources.
 Medicine and medical research figure prominently in its future; the city has 21 hospitals.

 While the largest single employer is the University of Alabama at Birmingham, one out of every 10 people in the workforce is involved in health care.
 The university's medical center specializes in open-heart surgery and diabetes treatment.
 The Kirklin Clinic at the University of Alabama at Birmingham, 2000 6th Ave.
 S., is a 430,000-square-foot health-care clinic designed by I.M.
 Pei.